Automotive Service Technician Apprenticeship

 An important aspect of a mechanics job involves setting up and operating numerous pieces of equipment in order to identify problems and perform repairs.
 This work may include the service repair and/or replacement of damanged or worn components within the following systems: electrical and electronic controls, fuel systems, emission systems, steering and suspension systems, cooling and heating systems, transmissions, differentials, drivelines, axles and shift braking systems.

-For more information, please see the Manitoba Jobs and the Economy website:
+For more information, please see the Manitoba Education & Training - Workforce Development website: